Our products

 • Bitter, metallic, or rancid taste: oxidation or old product

-• Cloudy oil or with debris: deficient packaging
+• Cloudy oil or with residue: deficient packaging

 Packaging formats

-• Glass jar: allows the product to be seen.
+• Glass jar: allows you to see the product.
 More elegant.
 Better for gifts.
 Same quality.

-• Large can (20-40 fillets): for hospitality or family consumption.
+• Large can (20-40 fillets): for catering or family consumption.
 Better value for money per gram.

 • Salted fillets (not packed in oil): product in salt, for cleaning and home use.
 More artisanal, saltier.
 Requires prior preparation.